kingzamzon/docs/docs/sdk/serverless-signing/combining-signatures.md

 ### Example Lit Action

-The following Lit Action uses `signAndCombineEcdsa` to combine the signatures created by each share signing the `toSign` variable, which is a transaction hash.
+The following Lit Action uses `signAndCombineEcdsa` to combine the signatures created by each share signing the `toSign` variable, which is the provided hash of a serialized transaction.
 We then serialize the transaction and sign it using `ethers.js`.

 ```jsx
 const litActionCode = `